gwen-interpreter/gwen/README.md

 To add gwen as a binary dependency in an sbt project, add the following line to your build.sbt file.
 The `%%` instructs sbt to pull down the packaged dependency that matches your `scalaVersion` setting.
+The `latest.integration` selects the latest published revision of gwen (you may wish to fix this to the resolved version after gwen has downloaded, or to a release version that you wish to target).

 ```
-libraryDependencies += "org.gweninterpreter" %% "gwen" % "0.1.0-SNAPSHOT"
+libraryDependencies += "org.gweninterpreter" %% "gwen" % "latest.integration" // or 1.0.0
 ```

 Also add the following repositories: